United States Army North: Redesignation in 2004

 In 2004, Fifth Army transferred its Reserve preparation obligations to First Army, and became responsible for homeland defense and Defense Support of Civil Authorities (DSCA) as United States Army North, the Army Service Component Command of United States Northern Command.
 Joint Task Force-Civil Support, a subordinate command, is designated as the Department of Defense (DoD) command element for Department of Defense assistance to the overall federal response to a state governments request for assistance in the event of a catastrophic chemical, biological, nuclear or high yield explosive CBRNE emergency.
 The command also has a subordinate Contingency Command Post (CCP), known as Task Force-51, which is responsible for responding to all hazards incidents that require DOD assistance.
 TF-51 can be employed as an all-hazards task force or a Joint Task Force (JTF) with joint augmentation.

 In 2020, ARNORTH mitigated the COVID-19 pandemic by setting up hospitals using 15 Urban Augmentation Medical Task Forces.

-In 2025, Secretary of the Army Dan Driscoll announced U.S. Army North would merge with United States Army South to create the "Western Hemisphere Command" as a unified command under Forces Command.
+In 2025, Secretary of the Army Dan Driscoll announced U.S. Army North would merge with United States Army South to create the US Army Western Hemisphere Command as a unified command under Forces Command and that U.S. Army North would be deactivated 15 October 2026.

-Organization
+On 15 July 2026, ARNORTH was officially deactivated and its colors were cased during a ceremony at Fort Sam Houston.

+Units in 2021

-The current organization of US Army North as of 21 December 2021 is as follows:
+Units of US Army North as of 21 December 2021 included: